dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

       - this includes goals and dreams like those sold to us in advertising and via culture

+In democracy and free market systems, social networks are free to form around issues in society and pragmattically around the solutions to them.
+This phenomenon, the tendancy of the social graph to be formed in line with ideals varies along a continuum stretches from democracy, socialism, communism and authoritariansm.
+In authoritarian and communist systems, the social graph mirrors some ideals that are forced on people.
+Socialism requires less government mediated structure and graph influence than communism, but more than free-market systems.

+There's another side to this continuum along the level of the government influence in and on the social graph, the extremes of which would include anarchism.
+However, almost any government interference affects the quality of economic/financial signal coming from markets.
+Additional influence on the social graph and its behavior will further tend to mask true trends in price, value and demand.
+Particularly interesting is the effect of belief of participants in shifting the social fabric.

-- even though communism often lacks true property rights and thus, it can be hard to truly own something and control it completely or sell it
+- communism often lacks true property rights and thus, it can be hard to truly own something and control it completely or sell it
   - further, if you are permitted to sell real-estate and other assets on their more controlled market, then, since the gov't controls exchange of most assets on the market, they really have the